tyntec/node-red-contrib-tyntec/README.md

 # @tyntec/node-red-contrib-tyntec

 We're excited to introduce a new connector for tyntec SMS services that allows you to easily incorporate SMS messaging into your Node-RED workflows.
-With this connector, you can **send and receive SMS messages** using tyntec's reliable and scalable REST API.
+With this connector, you can **send SMS messages** using tyntec's reliable and scalable REST API.
 You can use this integration to trigger SMS notifications, alerts, and reminders from within your Node-RED flows, and automate your SMS-based communication.

 Our tyntec SMS services connector for Node-RED is designed to be user-friendly and flexible, so you can easily configure and customize your SMS messaging workflows.
 Whether you're building a chatbot, sending reminders, or triggering SMS notifications, our connector can help you seamlessly integrate SMS messaging into your Node-RED applications.